Urban Innovation Fellow Application Information

 Please note this application is now closed.

-Fellows will receive the following benefits:
+Fellows receive the following benefits:

 - Access to Drexel’s academic research facilities and maker spaces